 6) The chairperson of the Selection Committee shall be chosen each fiscal year by members of the Selection Committee.
 The chairperson shall not be reappointed as Selection Committee Chairperson in the next year.

 7) The names of the Selection Committee members shall be disclosed.

 1) A Selection Committee member shall not participate in the rating or evaluation of a candidate who is directly under his/her research guidance or for whom three years or more have not yet passed since his/her research guidance was given.

 2) Particulars regarding the execution of selections shall be reviewed by the Selection Committee according to the number of applications, their content, etc.

-1) Applicants shall submit to the Society Secretariat an application form in accordance with the prescribed format, curriculum vitae (you may include a description of the period of research suspension due to childbirth, child care or others), and offprints (copies of manuscripts for papers being in press) of research articles (three or less) related to the theme for which the application is being made.
+1) Applicants shall submit to the Society Secretariat an application form in accordance with the prescribed format, curriculum vitae (you may include a description of the period of research suspension due to life events), and offprints (copies of manuscripts for papers being in press) of research articles (three or less) related to the theme for which the application is being made.
 The recommendation in the application form should be made by a regular, junior, senior or honorary member of the Japan Neuroscience Society.

 - (Amount of the supplementary prize)

 For the time being, the amount of the supplementary prize shall be 100,000 yen per winner.
 This amount, however, may be revised depending on the situation upon approval by the Board of Directors.